Ketosis in cows: Causes, Symptoms, Treatment and Prevention

 - At the beginning of lactation, change the diet gradually, and avoid poor quality feed.
 Do not suddenly increase the amount of concentrates.

 - Pay more attention to cows in the first month after calving.
-Paresis, metritis, retention of udders and other factors increase the risk of ketosis and can significantly affect the efficiency of the rest of the lactation.
+Paresis, metritis, retained placenta and other factors increase the risk of ketosis and can significantly affect the efficiency of the rest of the lactation.

 - In loose housing systems, it is recommended to form a separate group of fresh milk cows for easy monitoring and control of the animals.
 Good housing conditions must be provided so that the cows experience as little stress as possible.